paulmbeaumont/MyWebPage/content/publication/journal-article-gSOI/index.md

 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
 publication_types: ["2"]
-publication: "Journal of Computational Economics"
+publication: "*Journal of Computational Economics*"
 publication_short: ""
 abstract: Spillover indices computed from VAR models are intended to measure the connectedness between the variables in the system.
 The generalized spillover index (*gSOI*) computed using the generalized forecast error variance decomposition is often considerably larger than the conventional spillover index computed from specific Cholesky decompositions leading to the speculation that the *gSOI* produces an unreasonable measure of connectedness.
 We demonstrate that the *gSOI* does not produce unrealistic values.
+tags:
 - Source Themes
 featured: false
 # links: